satyendra-coder/Hospital-Management-System/README.md

 5. Click on new at side navbar.

-6. Give a database name as (blood_bank_database) hit on create button.
+6. Give a database name as (HCMS) hit on create button.

 7. After creating database name click on import.

-8. Browse the file in directory[BDMS/sql/blood_bank_database.sql].
+8. Browse the file in directory[BDMS/sql/Hospital-Management-System.

 9. After importing successfully.